0xn3va/cheat-sheets/CI CD/Github/actions.md

 ## Output parameters and debug mode

-All outputs not marked as private will be logged if debug mode is enabled.

 All [output parameters](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) not marked as sensitive will be logged if the [debug mode](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) is enabled.

 The following example will leak the tokens into the workflow logs if the `debug` mode is enabled: